Future World in the Recent Past, Part 2

 |

-In the upper picture of the The Living Seas interior, guests would still exit by way of the “Seabase Exit” and “return to surface via Hydrolators.”
+The 2002 photo of the The Living Seas interior shows a time when guests would still exit by way of the “Seabase Exit” and “return to surface via Hydrolators.”

-The lower picture shows that theres now a simply an “exit to Future World” through a gift shop.
+The 2008 and 2015 photos show that there’s now simply an “exit to Future World” through a gift shop.

-Most of the pairs of photos in this 2-part series are examples of changes that many guests are unlikely to notice.
+Most of the changes in this 2-part series are details that guests would be unlikely to notice.

 For example, who really remembers that The Land had a different sign and isolated palms instead of a dense forest as landscaping?